Overview of the Medical Assistant Program

-Students must apply and be formally accepted into the Medical Assistant program prior to enrolling in any Medical Assistant program courses.
+Students must meet with the program coordinator to be formally accepted into the Medical Assistant program prior to enrolling in any Medical Assistant program courses.

 Requirements to apply: